Raanta makes 39 saves, streaking Coyotes beat Oilers 1-0

 Raanta makes 39 saves, streaking Coyotes beat Oilers 1-0Posted: Updated:

+The customized title belt the Arizona Coyotes pass around for a top performance in a victory was already in Antti Raanta's possession after a win two days earlier against Montreal.

-Antti Raanta made 39 saves for his first shutout of the season and the Arizona Coyotes won their fourth straight, scoring on their first shot in a 1-0 victory over the Edmonton Oilers on Saturday.
+Raanta did even more to earn the belt Saturday, though he handed it off to defenseman Niklas Hjalmarsson.
+Raanta made 39 saves for his first shutout of the season and the Coyotes won their fourth straight, scoring on their first shot in a 1-0 victory over the Edmonton Oilers.

 Raanta had his ninth career shutout, helping the Coyotes earn points for the fifth time in six games.